 Package and Labeling Product

 Also be aware of e-commerce.
 Know where you can and can’t ship products to.
 E-commerce is each individual state’s commerce regulation.
 If you are concerned always check with a subject matter expert to have peace of mind and quality products.
-Always review your first set of labels with local regulations.
-Send to an attorney and have multiple different sets of labels and check your states website for reference.
+Review your first set of labels with local regulations.
+Send to an attorney and have multiple different sets of labels, checking your states website for reference.
 Using a combination of attorney and consultant in the beginning will save you money in the long run.
 Especially a regulatory consultant for things such as fire regulations are essential.

 Allay Cannabis Consulting is an excellent consulting firm we recommend for all your consulting needs.

-Colorado was one of the first states to legalize marijuana and should be used as a framework for others going forward.
-The following are certain things Colorado did well.
-Having a 200+ page document that defined industrial hemp, manufacturing licensing and as many definitions as possible to aid in the regulation.
+Colorado was one of the first states to legalize recreational marijuana.
+Therefore should be used as a framework for others going forward.
+The state created a 200+ page document that defined industrial hemp, manufacturing licensing and as many definitions as possible to aid in the regulation.
 They also created CHAMP (Colorado Hemp Advancement & Management Plan).
 Which developed the blueprint for the full supply chain to identify industry guidelines, research needs, department resources and much more.

-We’re now watching as Canada and Mexico have legalized marijuana across their prospective country’s to see what they do.
-ASTM International is currently writing the SOPs (Standard Operating Procedure) for use of pesticides on cannabis.
+We’re now watching as Canada and Mexico have legalized marijuana across their prospective country’s to see what they do next.
+ASTM International is currently writing the SOPs for use of pesticides on cannabis.
 They are about six to eight months away from setting the standard charged out of the EU.
 This will be an excellent framework Canada and Mexico expect to use moving forward in what rules and laws to enforce.
-In view of this it is estimated that the FDA will simply follow whatever is set by ASTM with federal legalization on the horizon.
+In view of this, it is estimated that the FDA will simply follow whatever is set by ASTM with federal legalization on the horizon.

 To learn more about ASTM and other regulatory bodies you should be aware of check out our article here.

 The terminology in legislation simply cannot keep up with the chemistry.
 If the regulation and laws attempt to set the standards then the research needs to back up the claims.
 While ensuring the safety of the consumer in the private sector should be the main priority of all involved in the cannabis industry as we continue to learn and experiment.
 The FTC website updates a list of what other companies will be fined for and what your specific state is allowing!

 “CHAMP Initiative.”
 Department of Agriculture, ag.colorado.gov/plants/industrial-hemp/champ-initiative.